lucywyman/blog/source/drafts/favorite-places.rst

 thinking 'I bet that vegetarian cookbook would help me cook at home more instead of getting takeout', or 'Oooo, I haven't read Phillip K.
 Dick in years.
 I used to love his books', and the game is over.
-The book worm, occasional beach reader, skeptical technophile, child, grandparent, and even dog will inevitably find themselves drawn to one of Powell's 1 million books and fall in love all over again.
+The book worm, occasional beach reader, skeptical technophile, wonder-filled child, and dormant literature lover will inevitably find themselves drawn to one of Powell's 1 million books and fall in love all over again.
 Even if you just come for the corgi-socks, it's worth the visit!

 Rose Test Garden
 ----------------

 The `International Rose Test Garden`_ is one of the most traditionally beautiful places in Portland.
-With several football fields of roses (I don't know how many) and several hundred million types of roses (jk jk), it's easy to lose all sense of time and space amidst the fragrance and brilliance of the Rose Test Garden.
+With several football fields of roses and several hundred million types of roses, it's easy to lose all sense of time and space amidst the fragrance and brilliance of the Rose Test Garden.
 All kidding aside, the RTG is a must during the summer months when roses are in full bloom.